FEA-SLT: A Gloss-Free End-to-End Framework for Facial-Expression-Aware Sign Language Translation

 \subsection{More Dataset Details}

-\textbf{FER2013} \cite{goodfellow2013challenges} is a widely-used facial expression recognition dataset containing 35,887 grayscale images of size 48$\times$48 pixels, divided into 28709 training samples and 7178 test samples.
-The dataset comprises seven basic emotion categories: anger, disgust, fear, happiness, neutral, sadness, and surprise.
+\paragraph{FER Dataset.} FER2013~\cite{goodfellow2013challenges} is a widely-used facial expression dataset containing 35,887 grayscale images of size 48$\times$48 pixels, divided into 28,709 training samples and 7,178 test samples.
+The dataset comprises seven basic facial expression categories: anger, disgust, fear, happiness, neutral, sadness, and surprise.
 Images in FER2013 were automatically collected from the web and labeled through crowdsourcing, making it a challenging benchmark due to variations in lighting conditions, head poses, and partial occlusions.
-This dataset has become a standard evaluation benchmark for emotion recognition algorithms in computer vision research.

-Figure \ref{fig:fer2013_distribution} shows the distribution of images across the seven emotion categories in the FER2013 dataset.
-It can be observed that the dataset is imbalanced, with ``happiness'' having the largest number of samples and ``disgust'' having the smallest.
+Figure~\ref{fig:fer2013} illustrates the class distribution of images in FER2013 across the seven facial expression categories.

-When utilizing the FER2013, PHOENIX14T \cite{camgoz2018neural}, and CSL-Daily \cite{zhou2021improving} datasets, we strictly adhere to their respective licensing terms.
-Specifically, PHOENIX14T is distributed under the Creative Commons Attribution-NonCommercial-ShareAlike 3.0 (CC BY-NC-SA 3.0) license, FER2013 is released under the Creative Commons Attribution 4.0 International (CC BY 4.0) license, and for CSL-Daily, we have obtained explicit written permission from the authors and comply with all stipulated usage agreements.
+\paragraph{Usage License.} We comply with the licensing terms of all utilized datasets.
+PHOENIX14T~\cite{camgoz2018neural} is distributed under CC BY-NC-SA 3.0, FER2013~\cite{goodfellow2013challenges} under CC BY 4.0, and CSL-Daily~\cite{zhou2021improving} is used with explicit written permission from the authors in accordance with their stated usage agreements.